t-mullen/hls-server/README.md

 ## Notes

-To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs) to echo the stream.
+To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs) to echo the stream (direct streaming from that module is being worked on).

 *NOTE: Transcoding live streams is very CPU-intensive.
 Most consumer hardware won't be able to handle transcoding more than a few streams.*